Skip to main content

 Regular Expression Examples

-The following table illustrates examples of regular expressions, including sample results of what this query might find:
+The following table illustrates examples of regular expressions, including sample results of what the Search query might find:

 Regex Syntax Examples